 It may also occur in the patients suffering from an autoimmune disorder.
 Ayurvedic herbs may be used to reduce the risk of infections.
 The herbs recommended by the Indian medicine may works by strengthening the body’s response to the pathogens.

 An improperly managed uveitis can result in a higher risk of complications including cataracts, and glaucoma.
-Ayurvedic treatments, which involve the use of herbs and food that are non-inflammatory, immunity boosting in nature may help in the prevention of these complications.
+Ayurvedic treatments and management, which involve the use of herbs and food that are non-inflammatory, immunity boosting in nature may help in the prevention of these complications.

 Giloy (Tinospora cordifolia): Giloy can be used for the eyelid inflammation treatment.
 It may acts as an anti-inflammatory agent and reduces pain, redness, and swelling in the eyes.